szymonzys/minido2mqtt/DOCS.md

 Configuration enables adding  metadate for MINIDO items, which enables its better representation in the Home Assistant.
 Configuration is a JSON map object.

 The following types of configurations are most importent:
-- **type** - This is the most importent part of the configuration, it defines how Home Assistent will see the MINIDO items.
+- **type** - This is the most importent part of the configuration, it defines how Home Assistent will discover each MINIDO item.
 It supports the followin values: temperature, dimmer, switch, binary_sensor, motion_sensor, light_sensor, button_short, button_long, light, cover.
-By default all minido items are configured as **switch**.
+Type will define also what By default all minido items are configured as **switch**.
-- label = auto()
-- location = auto()
+- label - This is human friendly description of the item eg. _"Main Light"_
+- location - This is human friendly description of the item location eg. _"Kitchen"_

+**Please Note:** Bridge service can automaticly recognize values and automaticli assign the type configuration such as: dimer or temperature based on the analyses of the values recieved over the bus._

+**Please Note:** _Configuration inhearits within the trea of MINIDO items.
+E.g. any configuration for EXI01, would be applicable also for EXI01-1, EXI01-2, etc. Any configuration for EXO would be applicable for EXO01, EXO02, etc, so effectively for EXO01-1, EXO01-2, ..., EXO02-1, EXO02-2, etc._

 Additional types of configurations are as followes:
 - typediscovery = auto()